nyonson/raiju/README.md

 # dashboard

-`raiju`'s root command, `raiju`, fires up an interactive TUI dashboard.
+`raiju`'s root command, `raiju`, fires up an interactive TUI dashboard which uses the subcommands under the hood.

 # subcommands